Tis1201/data_fs04/src/lib/server/whatsapp/README.md

 - If QR code does not appear, check browser console and server logs for errors.
 - Ensure the WebSocket connection is established and not blocked by firewalls.
 - If session issues persist, clear the `whatsapp-auth` directory and restart the server.
+- For "No open session" errors when sending messages:
+  - Ensure the recipient's phone number is properly formatted with `@s.whatsapp.net` suffix
+  - Check that the auth state is properly storing session data
+  - The first message to a new contact requires establishing a new E2E encryption session

 ---

 ## Changelog

+### 2025-04-30
+- **E2E Encryption Session Handling:**
+  - Improved session storage and retrieval in `useZenstackAuthState.ts` to properly handle WhatsApp's E2E encryption sessions
+  - Added detailed logging for session operations to aid in debugging
+  - Fixed phone number formatting to ensure proper JID format with `@s.whatsapp.net` suffix
+  - Enhanced error handling in message sending to provide clearer error messages

 ### 2025-04-29
 - **Session Error Handling:**